spandan3/recipe-finder/README.md

 ## Features
 - **Recipe Search**: Easily search for recipes by name or ingredient.
 - **Detailed Information**: View comprehensive details about each recipe, including ingredients, instructions, and nutritional facts.
-- **User-Friendly Design**: Built with React.js and styled components for a clean and interactive interface.
+- **User-Friendly Design**: Built with React.js and FantaCSS for a clean and interactive interface.

 ## Live Demo
 The application is live and available at: [spandanrecipefinder.netlify.app](https://spandanrecipefinder.netlify.app)